Academic structure of A Level courses

 We set very high expectations and expect our students to work hard; teaching staff are highly qualified, very experienced, and class sizes are small.
 We offer a wide range of subjects, each being taught for around 5-6 hours per week.

-Subject choice at AS and Year 13
+Subject choice in year 12 and Year 13

 UCAS Applications and Transfer to University